syedrafayhashmi/MCP/mcp-issue-tracker/README.md

 - 👥 **User Management** - Assign issues to team members
 - 📱 **Responsive Design** - Works great on desktop and mobile
 - ⚡ **Fast & Modern** - Built with modern web technologies
+- 🤖 **AI Issue Assistant** - Chat with an LLM to draft and submit issues automatically

 ## Tech Stack